 It’s caused by something called vascular engorgement.
 This describes the process of a part of your body filling with blood or other fluids.

-When you’re pregnant, your breasts go through many changes, in preparation to feed your baby.
-An increase in the blood flow to your breasts means the glands and milk ducts develop and grow quickly.
-Some of the blood stays in the milk ducts and is then released with the colostrum and milk as you start your breastfeeding journey (source).
+When you’re pregnant, your breasts go through many changes to prepare to feed your baby.
+Increased blood flow to your breasts means the glands and milk ducts develop and grow quickly.
+Some of the blood might stay in the milk ducts and then be released with the colostrum and milk as you start your breastfeeding journey (2).

 3. Broken Blood Vessels

-There are lots of tiny blood vessels in your breasts, called capillaries.
-Any trauma to the breasts, or incorrect use of a breast pump, can damage these delicate vessels.
-When they break, the blood from them can leak into milk (source).
+There are lots of tiny blood vessels called capillaries in your breasts.
+Any trauma to the breasts or incorrect use of a breast pump can damage these delicate vessels.
+When they break, the blood from them can leak into milk (3).

-Mastitis is an infection which can happen in the breasts when breastfeeding.
+Mastitis is a breast infection that can happen when breastfeeding.
 It’s triggered by a build-up of milk in the breasts.
 This could be because of missed feeds or your baby not latching on properly.

 It can cause streaks of blood in your milk.
 The condition is treatable with rest, hydration, and possibly over-the-counter pain medication.
 If it persists, a doctor might prescribe antibiotics.

-You can continue to breastfeed until the mastitis clears up (source).
+You can continue to breastfeed until the mastitis clears up (4).

 5. Benign Intraductal Papilloma

 An intraductal papilloma is a small non-cancerous growth in the breast.
 It can develop in a milk duct.
-If it breaks, it will release discharge from the nipple which has blood in it.
-If you see bleeding from your nipples and they aren’t sore, this could be the cause (source).
+If it breaks, it will release bloody discharge from the nipple.
+If you see bleeding from your nipples and they aren’t sore, this could be the cause (5).